HomeEmployee Benefits ResourcesBenefits Canada NewsStatutory Holidays in Alberta 2025: Dates and Pay Rules

 Statutory holidays are designated paid days off work, during which employees are entitled to take the day off and still receive regular wages.
-Alberta has nine statutory holiday dates that employers must recognize each year.
-Understanding statutory holidays in Canada is crucial for employers to avoid penalties and properly compensate staff.
+In this guide, we will examine all aspects of statutory holidays in Alberta.

-Alberta has 9 statutory holidays that all provincially-regulated employers must provide to eligible staff and 4 optional general holidays that employers can choose to offer their employees:
+Alberta has 9 statutory holidays that all provincially-regulated employers must provide to eligible staff.
+There are also 4 optional general holidays that employers can choose to offer their employees, which are Easter Monday, Heritage Day, National Day for Truth and Reconciliation, and Boxing Day.

 While employers are not required to recognize these four optional days, all standard statutory holiday pay rules and entitlements apply if they choose to offer them.

-Here’s a complete guide to Alberta statutory holiday dates to help you plan your year.
+Here’s a complete list of Alberta statutory holiday dates to help you plan your year.

 To qualify for statutory holiday entitlements in Alberta, employees must meet the following criteria: